whatnothing1/Flask_PWA_Programming_For_The_Web_Task_Template/docs/README.md

 6. Web optimise the images using [TinyPNG](https://tinypng.com/) and save them into the static/icons.

 > [!NOTE]
-> Graphic design is not the focus of this course, you should not spend excessive time designing logos and icons.
+> Graphic design is not the focus of this course.
+You should not spend excessive time designing logos and icons.

 ---